nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This feature is mainly implemented by the `CustomiseOrderCommand` and `PersonCard` classes.
 The following methods are the main ones:

-* `CustomiseOrderCommand#execute()` - saves the new attribute order in the `preferences.json` file by using `Model#setGuiSettings()`.
+* `CustomiseOrderCommand#execute()` - saves the new attribute order in the `preferences.json` file by calling `Model#setGuiSettings()`.
 * `PersonCard#setAttributes()` - reads the order from the `preferences.json` file and builds the `PersonCard` in the order specified.

 Given below is an example usage scenario and how this feature behaves at each part of the mechanism.

 Step 1.
 The user launches the application.
 Under each contacts' name, the current order the user sees is: Tags, phone number, email and address (This is also the default order)

 Step 2.
-The user wants to have email right below each name instead.
+The user wants to have each email right below each name instead.
 The user executes `customise order e/` to make the emails appear right below the name.

 1. `SoConnectParaser` processes the input and calls the parser `CustomiseCommandParser` to parse `" order e/"`
 2. `CustomiseCommandParser` processes the input and calls the parser `CustomiseOrderCommandParser` to parse `" e/"`.